ArasLabs/kanban-like-task-management/README.md

 10. Copy `..\kanban-like-task-management\Innovator` in your install folder
     * _Note: by default c:/Program Files/Aras/Innovator/

-You are now ready to login to Aras and try out kanban-like task management
+You are now ready to login to Aras and try out Kanban-like task management.

 ## Usage

 1. Log in to Aras as admin.
 2. Navigate to **Project Innovator/Boards** in the table of contents (TOC).
-3. Click the **add board** button
+3. Click the **add board** button.
-4. Edit the board name
+4. Edit the board name.
 5. Double click on the created board to open it.
-6. Add stages and Cards
+6. Add stages and Cards.
 7. Cards can be opened by double clicking and they can be drag and dropped from one stage to another.

 ![Board listing view](./screenshots/boardsView.jpg)